Lawmaker Proposes ‘Hanging on a Tree’ as Execution Method

 Sherrell paused and sat with his hands folded before him, the fingers interlaced.
 His mouth briefly closed and his cheek registered a swirl of his tongue, as if he were savoring the moment.

-Among the other committee members who can be seen in a video of the proceedings is Rep. Joe Towns, Jr., a Democrat from Nashville.
-He could not be reached by The Daily Beast afterwards, but his clearly horrified expression said it all.
+Among the other committee members who can be seen in a video of the proceedings is Rep. Joe Towns Jr., a Democrat from Nashville.
+He could not be reached by The Daily Beast afterward, but his clearly horrified expression said it all.

 The prospect of stringing someone from a tree has a particular history in a southern state such as Tennessee, especially in some of the rural communities such as Sherrell represents.
 That includes his hometown, Sparta, where a runaway slave was dragged from the jail and hung from a tree on a hill in the town cemetery in 1855.
 One man tried to stop the lynching, and a newspaper recorded the mob’s reply.